 - Be attentive to warnings.
 Warning signs of strong currents, rip tides, jelly fish, and other harmful elements should be taken seriously.
 No one is liable for your safety but you.

-Take as many pictures as you can –but don’t forget to experience the beauty of these beaches without a camera stuck to your face.
+When visiting the best beaches in the Philippines, take as many pictures as you can –but don’t forget to experience the beauty of these beaches without a camera stuck to your face.

 I hope you found this list helpful.
 Are there other Philippine beaches you recommend?
 Share your suggestions in the comments!